 An A record points to an IP address while pointing a CNAME for your root domain to Bunny CDNs hostname (ex. yourzone.b-cdn.net); Bunny CDN will serve your web users via whatever IP address and location is nearest.

-The reality is, you can achieve this type of CDN-backed FPC setup with several CDN providers.
+In reality, you can achieve this type of CDN-backed FPC setup with several CDN providers.
 Please have a look at my 25 Best CDN Providers blog post.
 In that post, I recommend CDN providers based on your priority of value vs. performance – featuring free, budget, small business, or enterprise-level CDN providers.

 I hope this update was indeed a valuable read.
 Don’t forget to subscribe!